mozman/ezdxf/docs/source/dxfentities/text.rst

     .. attribute:: dxf.insert

-        First alignment point of text (2D/3D Point in :ref:`OCS`), relevant for the adjustments "LEFT", "ALIGNED"  and "FIT".
+        First alignment point of text (2D/3D Point in :ref:`OCS`), relevant for the adjustments LEFT, ALIGNED  and FIT.

     .. attribute:: dxf.align_point

-        The main alignment point of text (2D/3D Point in :ref:`OCS`), if the alignment is anything else than "LEFT", or the second alignment point for the "ALIGNED" and "FIT" alignments.
+        The main alignment point of text (2D/3D Point in :ref:`OCS`), if the alignment is anything else than LEFT, or the second alignment point for the ALIGNED and FIT alignments.

     .. attribute:: dxf.height